 The goal of the course is that the student be able to understand the meaning of a passage of Scripture and be able to communicate that to others.

-The means used is the Five-Step Bible Study Method which concludes with a paraphrase of the passage being studied.
+The Five-Step Bible Study Method which is taught during the How to study the Bible portion of this course concludes with paraphrasing the passage being studied.
 To effectively paraphrase a passage requires one to first understand what is being said and then what that means.